open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/Sachit1137.md

 Gainesville, FL | GMT-4 | Windows 10 Education (64 bit) version 1909 OS build 18363.778

 ## About Me
-Currently a Masters student in the field of Computer Science at University of Florida.
-Also an experienced Assistant System Engineer with a demonstrated history of working in the information technology and services industry.
-I am a HP Certified Android Application Developer.
+Currently a `Masters student` in the field of `Computer Science` at `University of Florida`.
+Also an experienced `Assistant System Engineer` with a demonstrated history of working in the information technology and services industry.
+I am a `HP Certified Android Application Developer`.
 I like listening to music, participating in coding competitions, contributing to opern source projects and building android apps.

 Languages | Web Technologies | Database | Other Tools
 :--- | :--- | :--- | :---